redis/redis-doc/commands/migrate.md

 Because missing keys are possible in normal conditions, from expiry for example, `NOKEY` isn't an error.

+## Migrating multiple keys with a single command call

+Starting with Redis 3.0.6 `MIGRATE` supports a new bulk-migration mode that uses pipelining in order to migrate multiple keys between instances without incurring in the round trip time latency and other overheads that there are when moving each key with a single `MIGRATE` call.

+In order to enable this form, the `KEYS` option is used, and the normal *key* argument is set to an empty string.
+The actual key names will be provided after the `KEYS` argument itself, like in the following example:

+    MIGRATE 192.168.1.34 6379 "" 0 5000 KEYS key1 key2 key3

+When this form is used the `NOKEY` status code is only returned when none of the keys is preset in the instance, otherwise the command is executed, even if just a single key exists.

 ## Options

 * `COPY` -- Do not remove the key from the local instance.
 * `REPLACE` -- Replace existing key on the remote instance.
+* `KEYS` -- If the key argument is an empty string, the command will instead migrate all the keys that follow the `KEYS` option (see the above section for more info).

 `COPY` and `REPLACE` are available only in 3.0 and above.
+`KEYS` is available starting with Redis 3.0.6.

 @return